CLASS OF 2020: Susan Howe, Brian McLaughlin, John Wood, Renee Erickson, Bill Desio,

-CLASS OF 2021: Drew Layton, Dana Shaffer, Elaine Fetterman
+CLASS OF 2021: Drew Layton, Dana Schaffer, Elaine Fetterman, Steve Menaldino,

 OUR MISSION: MPC’s Benevolence Program strives to serve God by demonstrating His love to our neighbors in critical times of need by granting emergency financial and other tangible assistance.